Cousins throws 3 TDs, Vikings end with 37-35 win over Lions - WHIZ News

 INJURY REPORT

-Vikings: Four injured starters on defense were inactive: cornerback Cameron Dantzler (hamstring), defensive ends Jalyn Holmes (groin) and defensive end Ifeadi Odenigbo (chest) along with linebacker Eric Kendricks (calf).
+Vikings: Four injured starters on defense were inactive, including linebacker Eric Kendricks.

 UP NEXT